CodeHive2024/CodeHiveCDK/README.md

 # This is our cdk repo
+- The purpose of this repo is to create our AWS resources through code.
+We can tear up and bring back resources with just a few commands as opposed to the long process of interacting with the ui console.

-The only manual process right now is creating github-token in secrets manager to let source stage in pipeline retrieve our source code.
+- The only manual process right now is creating github-token in secrets manager to let source stage in pipeline retrieve our source code.

 ## Useful commands